httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * The origin and alternative service's hostnames are the same when compared in a case-insensitive fashion, and

+* The member of the "origins" object in the http-opportunistic response that matches the origin has an array of numbers as a value, one of which matches the port of the alternative service in question, and

 * The chosen alternative service returns the same representation as the origin did for the http-opportunistic resource.

-For example, this request/response pair would constitute reasonable assurances for the origin "http://www.example.com" for any alternative service also on "www.example.com":
+For example, this request/response pair would constitute reasonable assurances for the origin "http://www.example.com" for an alternative service on port 443 or 8000 of the host "www.example.com":

 ~~~ example
 GET /.well-known/http-opportunistic HTTP/1.1